MadKauSing/SE-Case-Studies/week1.md

 4. Use Google Trends Tool in parallel as a supplementary result.

-5. Use a voting classifer to give better results.
+5. Use a voting classifier to give better results.

 ---

 ### Conclusion
+This market research tool provides a simple yet effective solution for looking up relevant data.
+This helps our users make informed decisions, and inspires new ideas for content creation or create visualizations for a presentation.

 ---